A necessary disclaimer: we have received a complimentary copy of the book from its author, so the review may be biased due to that.

 OTC market — an

-Parabolic move — stock rallying up akin to the right wing of parabola.
-Usually, happens when some
+Parabolic move — stock rallying up akin to the right wing of a parabola.
+Usually, this happens when some

 Pattern day trader rule — a set of rules imposed by FINRA on traders who execute at least 4 intraday stock trades within 5 business days on margin account.
 Enacted on February 27, 2001, it requires such traders to keep at least $25,000 equity in their accounts and respond to margin calls in timely manner.
 The SEC does a very good job explaining it.